Waterdeep (band): History

 In 2006 Don made a record by the fictitious band named The Khrusty Brothers.
 It was a mix of folk and techno, and the back story caught the attention of Steve Day, a fan in New York City who thought it would make a great musical.
 Don, up for the challenge, ended up writing it with Chris Cragin Day and solicited the help of Lori to finish up some of the songs.
 Son of a Gun, as it eventually was called, won the acclaimed Eugene O'Neill Theatre workshop in 2011 and saw a three-week showcase production in November 2012 in New York City at Theatre Row.

 In late 2007, Waterdeep got back to business making records on a more regular basis.
 Heart Attack Time Machine was something of a return to stripped-down folk music, only this time loops were used along with a variety of instruments.
 Early 2008 brought Pink & Blue, made up of two EPs, one of Don's songs, the other of Lori's.
 It contained a few song sketches under two minutes.
 In the Middle of It was released in 2009 and was a bit more experimental than recent efforts, pulling from their memories of growing up in the 80s.
 The band's most recent record, No Doubt of Sunshine, was released December 2011.
 "It's Alright" was placed on an episode of One Tree Hill in January 2012.

-Don is a record producer in Nashville, and a songwriter with Simpleville Music, Inc.
+Don was primarily a record producer and a songwriter with Simpleville Music, Inc, but now teaches music at Lipscomb University.
+Lori is a record producer.
+They live in Nashville with their two children.